-ACS is bringing together an expanding collective of scholars, activists, and students that cross the North-South divide.
-The Center’s mission is to integrate scholarship and spirituality, activism and research, biocultural regeneration and fair economic practices, with the goal of nurturing intercultural dialogue.
-ACS mission is to strengthen the ancestral legacies and other practices of the Kichwa-Lamistas and other local groups in dialogue with them as well as to regenerate the pre-Colombian Amazonian Black Earth of millennial fertility.
-This anthropogenic soil - meaning a soil made by the precolumbian humans - is one of the most fertile and most sustainable soils in the world.
-Carbon 16 dating places the oldest strata at some 8500 years ago.
-This soil made possible the emergence of the first complex civilizations of all the Americas.
-Archaeologists have discovered cities some 30 km long along many of the rivers, as well as large and complex ceremonial centers related among each other by wide and straight causeways.
-The very first complex civilizations in all of the Americas emerged in the Amazon basin, first in the low Amazon and later they slowly climbed up into the high Amazon and later further into the high Andes.
-The oldest ceramic wares of all the Americas were discovered in the Amazon basin.
-This anthropogenic soil and the complex civilizations it made possible due to its high fertility and productivity, can be found in the precolumbian Chachapoyas culture in the Upper Peruvian Amazon and probably in many others in this region.
-The Amazonian rainforest is not a virgin forest but rather a garden where humans and nature harmonized.
+Today the center is bringing together an expanding collective of academics, activists and students who cross the North-South divide.
+The center's mission is to integrate knowledge and spirituality, activism and research, biocultural regeneration and fair economic practices, with the aim of promoting intercultural dialogue.
+The mission is to strengthen the ancestral legacies and other practices of the Kichwa-Lamas and other local groups in dialogue with them, as well as to regenerate the pre-Columbian Amazonian Black Earth.
+This soil is called by archaeologists “anthropogenic, that is, made by humans.
+However, we at the center prefer to call it a “cosmogenic soil”, because it is made by humans as well as by all the spirits of the cosmos.
+It should be added that this soil is one of the most fertile and sustainable soils in the world.
+Likewise, the carbon 16 tests date the oldest layers of this soil back 8,500 years.
+This cosmogenic soil was developed by the first Amazonian civilizations discovered in the last century by archaeologists.
+The first civilizations in the Americas were made possible in the Amazonian basin due to the great fertility and productivity of this cosmogenic soil.
+These soils made possible the growth of the first complex civilizations of the Americas in the Amazon basin.
+Archaeologists have discovered cities along as much as 30 km along rivers.
+Ceremonial complexes were discovered with straight and wide avenues connecting different centers and cities.
+The oldest civilizations in all of the Americas first emerged in the Amazon basin and over the years were established in the Upper Amazon and later in the Andes.
+The oldest ceramics in all of the Americas come from the Amazon basin.
+This cosmogenic soil, and the complex civilizations it made possible due to its high fertility and productivity, spread to the Chachapoyas culture and then to other regions of the Andes Mountains.
+The Amazon forest is not a virgin forest, but a fertile garden where humans and the spirits of nature worked together in harmony.

 SCBR PERMANENT PROJECTS